daniil-berg/syslogformat/docs/index.md

 ### Configuration options

-In addition to the usual <a href="https://docs.python.org/3/library/logging.html#logging.Formatter" target="_blank">formatter options</a>, the `SyslogFormatter` provides the following parameters:
+In addition to the usual [formatter options][10], the `SyslogFormatter` provides the following parameters:

 | Parameter         | Description                                                                                                                                                                            | Default |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------:|